*This post may contain affiliate links. Please see my disclosure for more details!*

 For the biscoff truffle mixture you want to use the biscoff biscuits crushed into a fine crumb, and then mixed with soft cream cheese.
 It may sound a little odd if you haven’t made truffles like these before but trust me!

 I use either Philadelphia original or mascarpone when I make these – and it really is that basic.
-I find using a food processor much easier than anything else as it blitzs the biscuits to a crumb, and then also mixes in the cream cheese.
+I find using a food processor much easier than anything else as it blends the biscuits to a fine crumb, and then also mixes in the cream cheese.

 If you prefer things a little sweeter, you can add in a bit of icing sugar so bring that sweetness up, but that is entirely optional.
 You don’t have to, and they are delicious enough as it is without the sugar!

 After I have made the mixture, I use a melon scooper, or a meat-baller, or even just two teaspoons to portion the truffles.
 It’s super easy to roll them into a ball shape, and then I freeze them to solidify them for quickness!

 Once they’ve frozen I carefully melt the white chocolate until smooth, in the microwave, and then make sure my biscoff is runny for the drizzle (with a spare two biscuits worth of crumbs for the decoration!).